 In 1949, the box was expanded to hold 48 colors placed in a box with “stadium seating,” and in 1958 the classic 64-color box was introduced with a built-in sharpener.
 In 1993, ninety-six colors were packaged into what they called the Big Box.

-While companies are always cautious about changing a successful product, Crayola has been around for so many years that changes are inevitable.
-The company has added colors and has also had to respond to public pressure on certain names.
+Over the years, the company added colors and has also responded to public pressure on certain names.
 In 1962, they renamed the “flesh” crayon “peach” in recognition that there are many colors of flesh.
 The public also objected to “Indian red” though the company explained it was a reference a red dye in India.
 No matter, the public wanted a new name.
 Indian red was changed to chestnut (1999).
 Teachers also pointed out that “Prussian blue” was meaningless to children.
-Prussia had ceased to exist in 1947, so they renamed the blue midnight blue.
+The company of Prussia ceased to exist in 1947, so they renamed the blue midnight blue.

 Involving the Public

-The Crayola Company has long recognized the importance of public opinion, and that has surely been part of their success.
-In 1993, they were bringing out some new colors so they ran a “Name the New Colors Contest” that had almost 2 million entries.
+Crayola has long recognized the importance of public opinion, and that is part of their success.
+In 1993, they ran a “Name the New Colors Contest.”
+Almost two million people entered.
 The oldest winner was an 89-year-old woman who submitted “purple mountain’s majesty” for a new shade of purple, and the youngest was 5, who submitted “razzmatazz” for the raspberry red crayon.
 To read all the new color names and their winners, click here.

 Eight years later, the company wanted to know the most popular color.
 In 2001, they conducted the Crayola Color Census and the undisputed winner was the color blue; runners-up were various shades of blue.